 You’ll fill out a one-page form, providing information such as how much you want to borrow and why you’re getting the loan.
 You’ll also provide your Social Security number and other personally identifiable information.
 Avant will use this information to give you loan quotes.

 Once you agree to check your loan options, you can choose from term lengths.
 Avant is transparent, showing you how different terms affect your monthly payment.
 I chose a three-year term.
-My APR is actually below 9.00%.
+My APR is at least 10.00%.
 However, current rates might be higher.
 What rate you end up with is influenced by multiple factors, including your credit score, income, and term length.

 After choosing my loan, I answered a few questions about my identity that only I would know.
 This process is known as knowledge-based authentication.
 Once that was done, all that was left was to provide my bank account information.
 Avant had the money in my account the next day and allowed me to set up an automatic payment plan so I didn’t have to worry about late payments.

-Avant personal loans work best for those who have good or fair credit and are looking to avoid the high rates that come with a credit card or similar funding option.
+A personal loan through Avant works best for those who have good or fair credit and are looking to avoid the high rates that come with a credit card or similar funding option.

 Avant offers personal loans for those with fair credit, but the interest rate is often higher.